Sonic the Fighters/Hidden content

 There are several characters which are not accessible through normal gameplay but can be accessed using MAME cheats, or through the use of a hack by Tiberious which allows them to be selected on the character select screen.
 Note that this hack only enables the use of five of these unused characters.

-The design for the character was used in a short clip intro for the Sega Saturn version of Fighting Vipers.
+The alternate costume design for the character was used in a short clip in the intro for the Sega Saturn version of Fighting Vipers.
 Honey's model was removed completely from all versions of Sonic Gems Collection.

-In the XBox Live Arcade and PlayStation Network ports of the game, Honey has been added as a secret selectable character with what little data that was missing for her added in, including a proper vs screen image.
-She can be selected by moving the cursor over Amy and pressing the start button then selecting her.
+In the XBox Live Arcade and PlayStation Network ports of the game, Honey has been added as a secret selectable character which fixed the issues mentioned above, including proper eye movement and pre-level artwork.
+She can be selected by moving the cursor over Amy, pressing the start button, and then selecting her.
 Doing this also unlocks an achievement.

 Metal Sonic does not display a grey-scale version on the character select screen when two players select him.